Feeling Stressed and Exhausted? >> Sports and Stress Management

 Where does stress come from?

-Stress at work, in the family, or in your free time – there are plenty of reasons why the body and mind react to stress.
-Since every person is different, stressors are perceived differently.
-That’s why some situations might be a threat for some people, while others consider them positive stress or “eustress” that pushes them to a higher performance level.
+Strain at work, in the family, or in your free time – there are plenty of reasons why the body and mind react to stress.
+Since every person is different, stressors (things that cause strain or tension) are perceived differently.
+That’s why some situations might be a threat for some people, while others consider them eustress (positive stress) that pushes them to a higher performance level.

 In the prefrontal cortex…

 …information that we take in is sorted, evaluated, and processed.
 When the brain is confronted with too much information, it is unable to process it.
-This leads to a sense of being overwhelmed.
+This leads to a sense of being overwhelmed and stress symptoms, which has a negative effect on our health.
 (1)

 When stress occurs frequently or constantly but the body is unable to manage it, it is felt as something negative; stress hormones are released (adrenaline, noradrenaline, and cortisol), which make the body more efficient for a short time.
 It is preparing for fight or flight (just like our predecessors had to flee from wild animals).
 We want to survive, and this means running away in dangerous situations.